 Annelise Thimme Article Prize Winners

 Below is a list of recent winners of the Annelise Thimme Article Prize.
 The prize was named after Dr. Thimme in 2021.
 From 2004-2018, before being distinctly named, it had been joined together with the book prize in honor of Hans Rosenberg.
-When available, you may click on the link to read the prize announcement.
+When available, you may click on the link (author’s name) to read the commendation (laudatio).
+(Note: starting in 2026, the year associated with the official prize designation will be the year in which the prize is awarded.
+Accordingly, the 2026 Annelise Thimme prize will be for articles published in 2023 and 2024).

 2005-2006